 - How to identify conflicts of interest within the framework of Part 2

 - Guidance for disclosing conflicts of interest, compensation arrangements, fee structures and soft dollars arrangements, among other conflicts

 - The implications of public access to your firm’s brochure on the Investment Adviser Public Disclosure (IAPD) website

 After attending this course, attendees should be able to:

 - Identify the 19 specific disclosure topics of Form ADV Part 2

-No prerequisites are required.
-However, attendees can benefit by reviewing the Investment Advisers Act of 1940 to become familiar with the structure and terms, and the SEC adopting release IA-3060 Amendments to Form ADV (July 28, 2010).
+Prerequisites for participation: No prerequisites are required.
+However, attendees can benefit by reviewing the Investment Advisers Act of 1940 and Form ADV to become familiar with structure and terms, and the SEC adopting release IA-3060 - Amendments to Form ADV (July 28, 2010).